[ASP.NET core 3] Downloading a CSV file using Entity Framework Core

 remarks

-may not want to output some columns that are not required for CSV downloading, such as ID.
+There may be times when you do not want to output columns that are not required for CSV downloads, such as IDs.

-In such a case, you can deal with it by adding the [ignore] attribute (you need to add using CsvHelper.Configuration.Attributes;) to the column (property) that you do not want to output in the Model class.
+In such cases, you can add the [ignore] attribute (you will need to add using CsvHelper.Configuration.Attributes;) to the columns (properties) you do not want to output in the Model class

-Now, when you download a file, the ID column will not be output.
+Now when you download the file, the ID column will not be output.

-All you have to do is add the [Name] attribute to the property you want to change.
+To do this, simply add the [Name] attribute to the property you want to change.

 using CsvHelper.Configuration.Attributes; namespace CsvDownload.Models { ///<summary> /// Model class for the Users table ///</summary> public class User { [Ignore] public int Id { get; set; } // ID primary key [Name("Name")] public string Name { get; set; } // Name [Name("Age")] public int Age { get; set; } // Age [Name("Height")] public float Height { get; set; } // Height [Name("Weight")] public float Weight { get; set; } // Weight } }

-Now when you download the file, you can see that the header has been changed.
+Now when you download the file you will see that the header has been changed

 summary

-I believe that the CSV download function is often needed in management systems, etc., so I hope this will be of some help.
+I think the CSV download function is a feature that is often needed in management systems, so I hope it was of some help to you.

 lastly